NYUAppSec/appsec_hw4/HW4_Instructions.md

 These changes should not be large.
 If you find yourself including new libraries, or writing more lines of code instead of just modifying code that already exits you are likely overthinking the problem.
+This one really is simple!

 ## Part 4: Oops, was that card yours?